 The Most Unlikely D.A.
 In America

-“He’s a biker attorney who specialized in getting small-time defendants off.
+“He’s a biker attorney who specializes in getting small-time defendants off.
 He’s considered a gang member by Texas police.
 And now he’s the county’s chief prosecutor.
 Can Mark Gonzalez change the system?”

 ….. in 2016, Nueces also elected Gonzalez, a 38-year-old Democrat and self-described “Mexican biker lawyer covered in tattoos.”
 Before being elected, Gonzalez had never prosecuted a single case: For his entire 10-year career, Gonzales had specialized in getting accused criminals off the hook—working most closely with low-income, mostly minority offenders, fighting low-level charges for marijuana and other substances.
 His pride in his work is expressed in a spectacular tattoo that he had inked across his chest a few years ago, reading, in colorful gothic type, “Not Guilty.”